nelsonchenglin/roulettech_juniorSWE/README.md

 This is a basic app mocking a drinks menu.
+Made with Vite React frontend, Django backend.

 I have provided some initial data in the form of a Django fixture.

 To view the data on startup: